What is a smart grid?

 Smart grids and standardization

 Standardization is a key issue for smart grids due to the involvement of many different sectors along the value chain - from the generation to the appliances in the households.
-Because the smart grid is broad in its scope, the potential standards landscape is also very large and complex.

 The European Standardization Organization (ESOs), i.e. CEN, CENELEC and ETSI, accepted the standardization Mandate M/490 on smart grid standardization.